 FBI–LEEDA is a 501(c)(3) corporation.
-The majority of members of FBI-LEEDA are chief executive officers of law enforcement agencies, directors and commissioners of public safety, and elected sheriffs throughout the United States and numerous foreign countries.
+The majority of members of FBI-LEEDA are chief executive officers and command staff of law enforcement agencies, directors and commissioners of public safety, corrections and detention staff, and elected sheriffs throughout the United States and foreign countries.
 One of the requirements for active membership in FBI-LEEDA is to have participated in a Command Leadership Institute, the LEEDS training program at the FBI Academy, or one of the regional FBI Command Colleges located throughout the United States.
 Members of the association consist mostly of decision-makers from local, state and federal law enforcement agencies.
 In addition to FBI–LEEDA’s mission to be the premier provider of leadership and management training, the association strives to provide information to its members which will enhance their ability to establish and maintain an outstanding quality of life in the communities in which they serve.

 The Mission of FBI-LEEDA, Inc. shall be:

 To advance the science and art of law enforcement leadership and promote the exchange of information to improve law enforcement management practices through training, education, and networking among police professionals across the United States and beyond.

 The LEEDS program was first conceptualized to fill a void in the FBI executive training programs for municipal, state, and federal leaders of law enforcement agencies having between 50 and 500 members.
 On January 18, 1981,the Management Science and Leadership Unit at Quantico, led by SSA Robert McCarthy in collaboration with faculty from the University of Virginia, began a two-week training program at the FBI Academy at Quantico to meet this need.
 The Law Enforcement Executive Development Seminar (“LEEDS”) was born.
 However, the request for executive level training continually exceeded scheduling availability at Quantico.